Monsonia patersonii DC.

 Bushman's Candle, Candle Bush

 Sarcocaulon patersonii, Monsonia macilenta, Sarcocaulon rigidum

-Monsonia patersonii is a spiny, erect to spreading-ascending, succulent shrub or shrublet up to 20 inches (50 cm) tall.
-The branches are usually more than 10 mm wide.
-The leaves are deciduous, oblong, wedge-shaped, green, up to 1 inch (2.5 cm) long and up to 0.6 inch (1.5 cm) wide.
-The flowers are hermaphrodite, solitary, up to 1 inch (2.5 cm) in diameter, with 5 petals and 5 sepals.
-Petals are up to 1.2 inches (3 cm) long and rose, pale magenta or purple in color.
+Monsonia patersonii is a deciduous succulent shrub with spiny, erect to spreading-ascending branches and oblong green leaves.
+It grows up to 20 inches (50 cm) tall.
+Branches are usually more than 0.4 inches (1 cm) in diameter.
+Leaves are up to 1 inch (2.5 cm) long and 0.6 inches (1.5 cm) wide.
+Hermaphrodite flowers are up to 1 inch (2.5 cm) in diameter, with five petals and five sepals.
+Petals rose, pale magenta, or purple.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care